ethankennerly/as2cs/README.md

  * ActionScript in operator to C# Contains only with some addresses.
  * Convert simple relational expressions verbatim.
  * If statement.
+ * Shared assignment operators.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

- * In-place assignment operators.
- * ActionScript type-casting to C# type-casting.
+ * Index access and assignment.
  * ActionScript Vector to C# List data type.
  * ActionScript Array to C# ArrayList data type.
  * ActionScript Object and Dictionary to C# Hashtable data type.